admintimiyaki/data-science-ml-portfolio/README.md

 ### **Wine Quality ph analysis linear regression**

 This project analyzes how the chemical composition of red wine affects its acidity.
-Using linear regression, the model predicts the ph level based on multiple chemical features.
+Using linear regression this model predicts the ph level based on multiple chemical features.

-* Key methods: Correlation analysis, feature scaling, multiple and single linear regression.
+* Key methods: Correlation analysis, feature scaling, multiple & single linear regression.
-* Outcome: 0.65 - moderate to strong predictive performance.
+* Outcome: 0.65 is moderate to strong predictive performance.
 * Interpretation: Fixed acidity and density were the strongest predictors of pH.

 ---